National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Q. Why should I go to Kolob Canyons?
 Is it different from Zion Canyon?

-A. Kolob Canyons are higher in elevation, view points are of steep spectacular canyons, and is the closest access to Kolob Arch (7-miles), possibly the largest free-standing arch in the world.
+A. Kolob Canyons are higher in elevation, view points are of steep spectacular canyons, and it is the closest access to Kolob Arch (7-miles one way), one of the largest free-standing arches in the world.

 Q. Is there camping available at Kolob Canyons?

-A. There is only back country camping available.
+A. There is only wilderness camping available.
+A permit is required.
 There is a year-round private campground in Kannaraville and a KOA available in Cedar City.

 Q. How far is it from Zion Canyon Visitor Center to Kolob Canyons?